wmbenedetto/brightline.js/README.md

 <div>Brad Pitt</div>
 ```

+## Examples

+To view a live example, visit http://demos.wmbenedetto.com/brightline.js/examples

+View the source to see how it was done.

+* Brightline.js is included at the top of the page.
+* There's an inline template wrapped in an `x-brightline-template` script tag.
+* The JavaScript at the bottom of the page uses every available Brightline API.
+* Open the browser console and you'll see debug logging that shows you what Brightline is doing under the hood as it renders the template.

+Alternately, clone this repo and look at the `examples` directory.
+You'll find an index.html file.
+Open it in a browser to see the rendered template.

 ## Template syntax

 Brightline templates are incredibly, delightfully simple.
 There are only two main concepts: *variables* and *blocks*.
 That's it.